JavierM42/react-line-wrapping-input/README.md

 }
 ```

-Make sure these styles are applied, you can add this to your CSS file, use custom classes or inline styles (read the **Styling** section).
+Pasting the snippet into your CSS file will work, but you can use custom classes or inline styles instead if you prefer (read the **Styling** section).

 ## How it works